TCDSolar/BELLA/README.rst

     - Follow the code and comments to adapt the code to your needs.
 You might consider changing:

-        - Histogram levels
+        - Histogram levels - > Make Type III visible or improve contrast.
-        - Automatic detection settings.
+        - Automatic detection settings - > Change initial inputs for automatic detection.
-        - Fine tuning
+        - Fine tuning of detected points. - > Fix outliers that make unphysical morphologies.

     - Run stacked_dyn_spectra_YYYY_MM_dd.py